Lunar Dust: Formation, Microphysics, and Transport: Formation and modification mechanisms

 \subsection{Space weathering}

 Solar wind and micro-impacts generate nanophase metallic iron (npFe$^{0}$) in 10--200 nm rims and within agglutinitic glass, lowering albedo, steepening spectral slopes, and suppressing mafic band depths \citep{Lucey2006,Taylor2001}.
-A first-order attenuation of a band depth (BD) with solar-wind fluence $\phi_{\mathrm{sw}}$ is {}
+A first-order attenuation of a band depth (BD) with cumulative solar-wind exposure is

-consistent with Apollo sample maturities and remote-sensing trends.
-The Diviner CF shifts with both composition and weathering state \cite{Lucey2017CF,Wang2017} and is used in Section~\ref{sec:elec-dielec-prop} to cross-calibrate composition versus maturity.
+where $\phi_{\rm sw}$ is a dimensionless solar-wind ``dose'' variable proportional to the cumulative solar-wind fluence at the surface.
+We write